Ehanlion/mist_obsidian/2. Missions/Mission, Entering the Green Order.md

 - Potions 1
 - etc.

+#### How to make potions:

+ > #### Reward:
+ > If the player completes this challenge, they will get access to potion crafting.
+They will gain proficiency in their chosen kit (herbalism, alchemist, or poisoners) and they will gain a level in potion making.
 _______________________________________________________________________________
 # Conjuring Druid-Related Spells:
 I think for this one, the idea of having the player search for a shine that has inscribed on it knowledge of how to cast a specific spell would be good.
 Then to test their skill they have to use the spell to complete a couple skill challenges to use the spell to solve problems or something.